CodeMissy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6) set => this command lists all variables, both environmental variables, local variables, and functions.

-7) HOLBERTON='Betty' => to create a new local variable with HOLBERTON as the name, and Betty as the value.
+7) export HOLBERTON='Betty' => to create a new local variable with HOLBERTON as the name, and Betty as the value.